mattzidar/MusicalStudentsGroup/README.md

 Assignment 3 UML Diagrams:
 https://imgur.com/a/vXXDFYu
-This link is private and can only be accessed with people who have this link.
+This link is private and can only be accessed by people who have this link.
+Includes: UI Mockups, System Sequence Diagrams, Design Class Diagram, State Diagram.

 Use Case Descriptions: